Space Scholarships and NASA's Moon and Martian Programs

 Before all this occurred, back in the 1960s Ponderosa Steakhouse out of Kokomo, Indiana and Dayton, Ohio purchased the rights to the first restaurant square footage on the first space station (reference: Ponderosa management training classes, 1970s - 1980s).
 However, the station was not launched and built for several years.
 In fact, Space Station Mir took so long to happen that the original Ponderosa agreement expired.
 It was a moot agreement, anyway, because there was no room on Mir for a restaurant - there was scant room even for a toilet.

-In the 2000s, NASA reached agreements with 63 private sector aerospace companies in 26 US States to join the NASA Commercial Crew.
+- NASA reached agreements in the ea\rly 2010s with 63 private sector aerospace companies in 26 US States to join the NASA Commercial Crew.
 This group worked to bring commercial business enterprises into outer space.
 At least seven companies designed new space vehicles.

-Google and James Cameron signed on to the Space Mining Industry in early 2012.
+Google and James Cameron signed on to the aerospace mining industry in early 2012.

 By May 31, TeleCommunication Systems, Inc. (TCS) became the first company to contract with the US Department of Defense and other federal entities to offer Internet Routing In Space (IRIS) satellite services for commercial satellite communications.

 Other contracts accumulated from 2012 to 2017 for Low Earth Orbit and Lunar projects as well as the NASA Mission to Mars. that trained eight astronauts specifically for Martian landings and colonization.